unkyulee/micro-journal/micro-journal-rev-4-esp32/readme.md

-# Distraction Free writing device
+# Distraction-Free writing device: WriterDeck

 This is a build guide for a writerDeck based on ESP32, and ILI9341 display with 30 keys hand wired keyboard.